ArenKDesai/Aren-s-Notes/os lec.md

 For example, imagine one thread locks A, then B. Another thread locks B, then A. This can cause **deadlocking**, where the fix would be to reorder the locks.
 This is often a problem in **encapsulating**, where you abstract data structures, and reversed orderings is possible.
 A fix for this is to manually ensure there is some order, such as ordering from high->low addresses.

-There are four conditions for dea
+There are four conditions for deadlocks:
+1. Mutual exclusion
+2. Hold-and-wait
+3. no